-Obesity and the Body Mass Index
+Obesity and the body mass index

 The body mass index (BMI) measures the ratio between a person’s height and weight to determine how much body fat a person carries.
 Medical professionals use the BMI, which is also found on numerous websites for personal use.

 The BMI includes four classifications for assessing adults, male and female, who are 20 years old or older.
-Once a BMI calculation has been made, its number determines state of health:
+Once a BMI calculation has been made, its number determines the state of health:

 - 18.5 to 24.9 points = normal weight